simonmichael/hledger/MANUAL.markdown

 hledger does not allow separate dates for individual postings, unlike c++ ledger.

+Likewise, hledger does not support per-posting cleared status.
+It does ignore a cleared flag (`*`) at the start of a posting, so that the account name is parsed correctly.

 #### Features not supported

 c++ ledger features not currently supported include: modifier and periodic